 Lori Van Pelt is an award-winning poet, nonfiction and fiction writer.
-A Western Writers of America Spur Award winner and three-time Spur finalist, she currently is the assistant editor of WyoHistory.org, the online encyclopedia of Wyoming history.
+A Western Writers of America Spur Award winner and three-time Spur finalist, she served for a number of years as the assistant editor of WyoHistory.org, the online encyclopedia of Wyoming history.
 She began writing in high school and was fortunate to have an excellent and encouraging English teacher at Banner County High School who championed her work, Beverley Edens.
 Mrs. Edens sent one of Lori’s poems to the National Poetry Press without telling her.
 One day, she came to class, opened a book, and read Lori’s poem aloud.
 Mrs. Edens continues to support her former student’s efforts and remains one of Lori’s dearest friends.

 Lori was reared on a wheat farm/cattle ranch in Banner County, Nebraska.
 She worked in the banking industry for about a decade and then moved to Laramie, Wyoming, to attend the University of Wyoming, where she earned her bachelor's degree in finance, with honors, in 1993.
 She moved to Saratoga, Wyoming, and worked as a staff writer for the Saratoga Sun for about a year.

 She became a full-time freelancer in 1994.
 She is the author of Amelia Earhart: The Sky’s No Limit (Forge, American Heroes series, 2005), named to the New York Public Library’s “Best Books for the Teen Age 2006” list and re-released in trade paperback.
 She is also the author of the Wyoming-based Dreamers and Schemers historical nonfiction series published by High Plains Press.
 Her award-winning nonfiction articles have appeared in a variety of national and regional publications, including WyoHistory.org, The Writer, the WREN (Wyoming Rural Electric News), WWA’s Roundup, True West, and Aviation History.